bcgov/Technology-Code-of-Practice/README.md

 Your technology should adapt to future demands and work with existing technologies, processes and infrastructure in your organization.

-### 4. Work in the open and reuse existing solutions
+### 4. Reuse existing solutions and work in the open

-Improve transparency and reduce duplication by working in the open, reusing existing solutions in government, using open source solutions, and sharing your technology.
+Improve efficiency, promote collaboration, and reduce duplication by reusing existing solutions and working in the open.

 ### 5. Make use of open standards